Jagmohan Singh Kang

-Jagmohan Singh Kang is an Indian politician and a member of Aam Aadmi Party.
-He was a member of Punjab Vidhan Sabha from Kharar from 2012 to 2017.
-From 2002 to 2007 he was the Minister for Animal Husbandry, Dairy Development Tourism & Fisheries in Punjab Government.
+Jagmohan Singh Kang is an Indian politician and a member of Indian National Congress.
+He was a 2 time member of Punjab Vidhan Sabha from Morinda & 1 time from Kharar from 2012 to 2017.
+From 1992 to 1997 & 2002 to 2007 he was the Minister for Revenue & Rehabilitation, Irrigation & Power, Jails & Judiciary, Sports, Animal Husbandry, Dairy Development Tourism & Fisheries in Punjab Government.

 Early life

 His father's name was Late S. Surinderpal Singh Kang.
 He was IPS (Retd.) & Ex-Army Officer.
 He was from Traditional Congress Jat Sikh family of Village Shahidgarh in Fatehgarh Sahib District and Boor Majra in Ropar District with agriculturist background.

 Political career

 Jagmohan Singh Kang was the MLA from Kharar.
-He was associated with Indian National Congress till January, 2022.
-He was elected as MLA from this vidhan sabha seat in the elections held in 2012.
+He is associated with Indian National Congress since 1974.
+He was elected as MLA from Morinda vidhan sabha seat in the elections held in 1992, 2002 & from Kharar in 2012.
 He won by a margin of 6776 votes.
 Ujagar Singh of SAD was the trailing candidate.

 In 2017 he was the candidate from INC and lost to Kanwar Sandhu (AAP) by a margin of 2012 votes.
 He secured 52159 votes.